ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 These are the available training parameters:

 - `batch_size` (default `128`): size of the batch used for training the model.
+- `eval_batch_size` (default `0`): size of the batch used for evaluating the model.
+If it is `0`, the same value of `batch_size` is used.
+This is usefult to speedup evaluation with a much bigger batch size than training, if enough memory is available, or to decrease the batch size when `sampled_softmax_cross_entropy` is used as loss for sequential and categorical features with big vocabulary sizes (evaluation needs to be performed on the full vocabulary, so a much smaller batch size may be needed to fit the activation tensors in memory).
 - `epochs` (default `100`): number of epochs the training process will run for.
 - `early_stop` (default `5`): if there's a validation set, number of epochs of patience without an improvement on the validation measure before the training is stopped.
 - `optimizer` (default `{type: adam, beta1: 0.9, beta2: 0.999, epsilon: 1e-08}`): which optimizer to use with the relative parameters.
 The available optimizers are: `sgd` (or `stochastic_gradient_descent`, `gd`, `gradient_descent`, they are all the same), `adam`, `adadelta`, `adagrad`, `adagradda`, `momentum`, `ftrl`, `proximalgd`, `proximaladagrad`, `rmsprop`.
 To know their parameters check [TensorFlow's optimizer documentation](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers).